 Oscar Llamocca Huamani | Voices of Youth Professor

 Oscar studied education and is currently a high school teacher in Lima, San Juan de Miraflores.
 At the Center for Development with Dignity, he is in charge of the Voices of Youth class, where he works with adolescents and yound adults on themes relating to personal development.
 Such topics include conflic resolution, entrepreneurship, self-esteem and others that are promoted by the Ministry of Education.
 Additionally, students in the class are working on social programs, including to help deliver donations, to help many residents in La Encantada.

 Born in the highlands of Cusco, Peru, Martha migrated to the capital city of Lima in the 1990s where she and her husband Jesús Valencia helped found the neighborhood of La Encantada in 1996.
-Since then, she has helped La Encantada become a thriving community and has been a principle organizer of our annual Chocolatada project since 2001.
+Since then, she has helped La Encantada become a thriving community.
 In 2008, Martha and Jesús donated the use of their land to the Center for Development with Dignity and they now live on the second floor of the building, with their children Karina, Jean Pierre, and Rolando, and their nephew Plinio.